 However, as much as I loved the idea of living in the Iron Age at the time in my life, I have gradually discovered that it was a very dark time in our history.
 Some historians have compared the arrangement between cattle-herders and agricultural farmers akin to a protection racket, similar to a mafia.
 The proliferation of hillforts across the British Isles would suggest that violence was endemic after the wealth and abundance of the Bronze Age ended, as society transformed into a less centralized system that was led by warriors.
 The Roman historian, Tacitus even wrote that: “at one time they owed obedience to kings; now they are divided into factions and groups under tribal leaders.”

 Yet I believe it is important to explore this time period in particular, as it is poorly understood or appreciated compared to the Roman, Viking or medieval times.
-Though the Iron Age in Scotland extended into the time of the Vikings, the Romans should also be considered within this timeframe, though theirs was a very different culture; it was cosmopolitan and multicultural rather than local and kin-based.
+The Romans were contemporary with the Late Iron Age Picts, though theirs was a very different culture; it was cosmopolitan and multicultural rather than local and kin-based.
 While the contrast between these two societies is fascinating, I believe that the Romans have attracted enough attention from academics and the public.
-Late Iron Age Scotland has often been dismissed as the 'Dark Ages', which, while not an inaccurate term by the looks of things, led earlier academics to dismiss the importance of the people who have contributed more to the ancestry of the contemporary natives of this land more than colonists such as the Romans.
+The period following Late Iron Age Scotland has often been dismissed as the 'Dark Ages', which, while not an inaccurate term by the looks of things, led earlier academics to dismiss the importance of the people who have contributed more to the ancestry of the contemporary natives of this land more than colonists such as the Romans.

 Ardoch Roman Fort, Braco, Perthshire; unlike hillforts, Roman forts were built on flat plains close to water (in this case, the River Knaik), though they may also have been close to local hillforts.